5 Tips to Make Your Elbow Pain Go Away…and Stay Away

 - Adhesions are the most common cause of pain and stiffness in the elbow and they form from overuse.
 Learn more about adhesion here.

 - Tendon degeneration also occurs from overuse.
-The tendons of the muscles in your forearm that attach onto your elbow can degenerate and create chronic pain that will not go away.
-This pain can be reversed with the correct treatment and management.
-(Dr. Note: It is important to get the proper treatment and management right away, there is a window of opportunity to fix this.
+This is when the tendons of the muscles in your forearm that attach to your elbow degenerate and can result in chronic pain.
+This can be reversed with the correct treatment and management.
+But it is important to get the proper treatment as soon as possible as there is a window of opportunity to fix this.

 - Stretching, ice, tape, straps, cupping and/or adjustments will not fix adhesion or degenerated tendons.
-The fastest way to heal elbow pain is to have the adhesion treated by a soft tissue specialist.
+Receiving treatment from a soft tissue specialist is the fastest way to heal elbow pain.

 - Anti-inflammatories, pain creams, cortisone shots and other types of pain management will not do anything to fix adhesion, or tendon degeneration.
 In fact, pain medication will make tendon degeneration and adhesion worse and slow down the recovery process.

-- Place your arm against the wall with your elbow at 90 degrees.
+- Place your arm against the wall with your elbow at 90°.
 Use your other had to pull your fingers and wrist into extension.
 Your fingers should extend about 65° with ease and very little pulling/stretching in your forearm.
-Failing this test means you have adhesion in the muscles that cause elbow pain.
+If you fail this test, you likely have adhesion in the muscles that cause elbow pain.

 The earlier you receive the correct treatment for elbow pain, the faster you can get back to living a pain free life.
 Dr. Phipps is a soft tissue specialist and has special training in the diagnosis and treatment of elbow pain and tennis elbow.
 Sign up for a 1-on-1 consultation today!